The Bluetooth Sniffer Saga: Two Stories in One

 The Bottom Line

-Nancy Guthrie deserves every resource thrown at finding her—not a tech demo turned media circus.
-If this was truly about saving a life, keep the details internal.
+Nancy Guthrie deserves every resource thrown at finding her.
+Keep the details internal.
 Shout about successes after, not during.